 Training takes place most Sundays between 3-4 pm.
 Location details for the training ground are available via the Visit Us button below.

 The Club invites new members to commence training on the first Sunday of each month in either our puppy or non-puppy groups.

 As a new member to our club, there is a lot to take in and remember.
 Bear in mind those people and dogs that you see across the field in citizens class have all worked their way through each of the classes to get where they are now.
 Many of them will have been just like you, thinking they will never succeed.
 You will also see dogs doing things you feel you will never be able to get your dog to do.
 But do not despair, think positively and most of all enjoy your training.

-In each class you will be handed a leaflet to inform you of the different stages of training which you and your dog will be covering for the next month.
+Take things slowly.
+Rushing onward too quickly with training before your dog fully understands and feels confident with what you want of him can lead to him becoming confused.
+Situations where what you think is disobedient behaviour can sometimes mean that he does not know what is required of him.
 There is also suggested homework for both of you to practice.
 It is really important to carry on the training at home – once a week is not enough if you want to make good progress.

 The Club is a recognised participant in The Kennel Club’s Good Citizen Dog Training Scheme.
 The objectives of this scheme – as well as teaching good, basic obedience – are to make owners of dogs aware of their responsibilities.
 Subjects covered include a dog’s needs, health, vehicle travel, children and the law.
 You will have the opportunity to take the bronze, silver & gold tests as you progress through the classes.

 As long as it is safe to do so try training in different locations and environments rather than in the same place every time.
 This teaches the dog that he must obey your commands not just at home but in places where there may be distractions or imminent danger.
 Several, brief sessions during the day are a lot better than one long one (dogs become bored very quickly).